Definition of Current Account vs Capital Account

 Capital Account |

-Meaning | A current account is one of the components of BOP that deals with a trade of ‘goods’ & ‘services’ of one country with another | The capital account is another key component of BOP that deals with ‘capital investments’ and ‘expenditures’ of one country with another |
+Meaning | A current account is one of the components of BOP that deals with the trade of ‘goods’ & ‘services’ of one country with another. | The capital account is another key component of BOP that deals with ‘capital investments’ and ‘expenditures’ of one country with another. |

-Measures | It measures the inflow and outflow of ‘goods and services’ in the economy | It measures the inflow and outflow of ‘capital’ in the economy |
+Measures | It measures the inflow and outflow of ‘goods and services in the economy | It measures the inflow and outflow of ‘capital’ in the economy |

-Key components | The key components of Current account are ‘Merchandise trade’, ‘Services’ ‘Income receipts’, and ‘unilateral transfers’ | The key components of the Capital account are ‘Foreign direct investment (FDI)’ and ‘Foreign portfolio investment (FPI)’ |
+Key components | The key components of the Current account are ‘Merchandise trade’, ‘Services’ ‘Income receipts’, and ‘unilateral transfers’ | The key components of the Capital account are ‘Foreign direct investment (FDI)’ and ‘Foreign portfolio investment (FPI)’ |

-Evaluation | It helps the investors in evaluating ‘Trade surplus’ or ‘Trade deficit’ of any country’ | It helps the investors in evaluating the ‘Net investment’ position of a country |
+Evaluation | It helps the investors in evaluating the ‘Trade surplus’ or ‘Trade deficit’ of any country’ | It helps the investors evaluate a country’s ‘Net investment’ position. |

-Impacts | Current account impacts the net income and output of a country | Capital account impacts the foreign assets & liabilities of a country |
+Impacts | The current account impacts the net income and output of a country | Capital account impacts the foreign assets & liabilities of a country |

-Transaction | Current account deals with receipts and disbursements in ‘cash’ and ‘non-capital items’ | Capital account deals with sources & utilization of ‘capital’ |
+Transaction | The current account deals with receipts and disbursements in ‘cash’ and ‘non-capital items’ | Capital account deals with sources & utilization of ‘capital’ |

 Conclusion